fernandatosta/fernandatosta.com/_posts/2017-02-10-marcenaria-surdos-ouvintes.md

 ---
-title: Marcenaria para surdos e ouvintes
-description: "Educação Bilingue"
-header: cfdc1_00.jpg
+published: true
+layout: post
+title: titulo
+categories:
-categories: pesquisa
+  - pesquisa
+header: bullet-journal-05.jpeg
-swipebox: cfdc1_
+swipebox: bullet-journal-
 ---

-bla bla bla
+## A New Post

+Enter text in [Markdown](http://daringfireball.net/projects/markdown/).
+Use the toolbar above, or click the **?** button for formatting help.